dilyabareeva/quanda/docs/source/quickstart.rst

 - **Test Dataset (** ``eval_set`` **)**: The dataset to be used as test inputs for generating explanations.
 Explanations are generated with respect to an output neuron corresponding to a certain class.
 This class can be selected to be the ground truth label of the test points, or the classes predicted by the model.
 In the following we will use the predicted labels to generate explanations.
 Next, we demonstrate how to evaluate explanations using the **Model Randomization** metric.

-Next, we demonstrate how to evaluate explanations using the **Model Randomization** metric.

 **1. Import dependencies and library components**

 .. code-block:: python